-Although you can not bring back and GROW carrots in water but instead of throwing away the green ends from the top, put them in a shallow container of water in a bright spot to regrow the carrot greens.
+Although you can not bring back or grow carrot roots in water, instead of throwing away the green ends from the top, put them in a shallow water container in a bright spot to regrow the carrot greens.

-2. Green Onion
+2. Green Onions

 3. Bok Choi

-8. Garlic Sprout
+8. Garlic Greens